michaelnny/deep_rl_zoo/README.md

 * we don't write loss to Tensorboard, as in RL the loss is not used to assess agent performance
 * for agents that support parallel training, only log the first and last actors, this is controlled by `run_parallel_training_iterations` in `main_loop.py` module

-Here are the performance measurements available on Tensorboard:
+Here are the performance measurements (measured over env steps) available on Tensorboard:
 * `episode_return` the last episode return
 * `episode_steps` the last episode steps
 * `num_episodes` how many episodes have been conducted